NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/6yeflKg.png" height="80%" width="80%" alt="DSRM Password"/>
 </p>
 <p>
 You need to set a password here, but it won't be used for our purposes.
-You simply need to click next for the rest of the steps and then click install.
+You simply need to click "Next" for the rest of the steps and then click "Install".
 Once it has installed, you will get notified that you will be signed out.
-This means you will need to reestablish the connection after you are disconnected from RDP.
+This means you will need to re-establish the connection after you are disconnected from RDP.
 </p>
 <br />